 Per 2 CFR §200, program narrative and expenditure reports (Federal Financial Report SF-425) are due by December 29 for the preceding October 1 to September 30 period.
-Mid-year reports are required once a year for the period ending March 31st.
 All final financial and progress reports are due no later than 120 days after the project period end date.
 Where required, expenditure reports (Federal Financial Report) are due each quarter 30 days after the end of the quarter ending December 31, March 31, and June 30.
 These requirements provide the minimum reporting required.
 Individual awards may include more frequent reporting.